MartinPacker/filterCSV/README.md

 You can check the structure of the input CSV file is good for importing into iThoughts.

 You can export the CSV file as a Markdown file consisting of headings and bulleted lists.

+**NOTE:** In this document we will use terms such as "mind map" and "tree".
+Structurally the data represents a tree. \
+It might or might not be used for mapping your mind.

 ## Using filterCSV